VESA Display Power Management Signaling

-VESA Display Power Management Signaling (or DPMS) is a standard from the VESA consortium for power management of video monitors.
+VESA Display Power Management Signaling (VESA DPMS) is a standard from the VESA consortium for power management of video monitors.
 Example usage includes turning off, or putting the monitor into standby after a period of idle time to save power.
 Some commercial displays also incorporate this technology.

 History

 VESA issued DPMS 1.0 in 1993, basing their work on the United States Environmental Protection Agency's (EPA) earlier Energy Star power management specifications.
 Subsequent revisions were included in future VESA BIOS Extensions.

 Design

 The standard defines how to signal the H-sync and V-sync pins in a standard SVGA monitor to trigger the monitor's power saving capabilities.

 DPMS defines four modes: normal, standby, suspended and off.
 When in the "off" state, some power may still be drawn in order to power indicator lights.